orso081980/cherchilaw/estimate.md

 **Scope:**

 - Set up a new server on foxconcept.be with different services and programming languages
+- Clean logos, favicon, font style, syntax error and set up all the missing page for the 4 languages
 - Migration from a local computer to foxconcept.be
 - Review and apply changes received via email and whatsup (banners, team members, hide or remove pages, update sections and text)
 - DNS/SSL checks